 WHAT HAPPENS AFTER THIS?
-Inyo County will prepare and submit a Final EA to the FAA.
-All comments received during the public review period will be responded to in the Final EA.
-The FAA will independently review the Final EA to determine its adequacy under the National Environmental Policy Act (NEPA), Council on Environmental Quality's regulations implementing NEPA (40 CFR Part 1500) (1978, as amended in 1986 and 2005), and FAA Orders 1050.1F and 5050.4B.
 If the Final EA is determined to be adequate, the FAA will accept the document and decide to either issue a Finding of No Significant Impact (FONSI) or prepare a Federal Environmental Impact Statement (EIS).

 TABLE OF CONTENTS